 History of the Carnegie Mellon Physics Department

-Margaret Morrison School for Women, named for Carnegie’s mother, offered programs such as Secretarial Studies, Household Arts, and Food Preparation, among the few fields of study that at that time were deemed suitable as women’s professions.
+The Margaret Morrison School for Women, named for Carnegie’s mother, in the spirit of the time, offered programs such as secretarial studies, household arts and food preparation, among the few fields of study that then were deemed suitable as women’s professions.

-From these humble beginnings, Carnegie Mellon has grown and diversified to become one of the outstanding research universities in the nation, and physics has played a leading role in this development.
-In 1912 the institution began granting four-year degree programs and changed its name to Carnegie Institute of Technology.
-By this time the total student enrollment was about 2500 and research programs had begun to develop.
-Leading the way was a Division of Applied Psychology, which played a central role in the allocation and training of manpower in the armed forces duiring the First World War.
-Carnegie Tech served as a major contributor to these programs.
+From these humble beginnings, Carnegie Mellon University has grown and diversified to become one of the outstanding research universities in the nation, and its Physics Department has played a leading role in this development.
+In 1912, the institution began granting four-year degree programs and changed its name to Carnegie Institute of Technology.
+By this time, the total student enrollment was about 2,500, and research programs had begun to develop.
+Leading the way was a Division of Applied Psychology, which played a central role in the allocation and training of manpower in the armed forces during the World War I for which Carnegie Tech served as a major contributor.

 Following the end of the war and the departure of the military presence in 1918, research activities among the faculty increased rapidly.
 The year 1924 saw the establishment of a laboratory to study applications of physics and chemistry to the production of metals.
-Carnegie Tech also became a pioneer in exploring the properties and uses of bituminous coal, including three international conferences (1926, 1928, and 1931) on the physics and chemistry of coal.
-These and many other collaborative programs anticipated the many interdisciplinary research efforts that have developed in subsequent years. firmly establishing Carnegie Tech as a prominent center for research in the physical sciences.
+Carnegie Tech also became a pioneer in exploring the properties and uses of bituminous coal, hosting three international conferences – 1926, 1928, and 1931 – on the physics and chemistry of coal.
+These and many other collaborative programs anticipated the many interdisciplinary research efforts that have developed in subsequent years, firmly establishing Carnegie Tech as a prominent center for research in the physical sciences.

-During the 1930s, as the Nazi regime seized power in Germany, violent anti-Semitism, it became nearly impossible to carry on meaningful educational and research programs in Europe.
-Many European scientists took refuge in the United States, where they were able to carry on their work.
-Many found positions in American universities; among these were Ernst Berl from the University of Darmstadt, and Immanuel Estermann and Otto Stern from the University of Hamburg.
-Carnegie Tech built new laboratories for each of these prominent physicists, and in 1943 Otto Stern was awarded the Nobel Prize in Physics for his work in molecular physics and applied chemistry.
+During the 1930s, as the Nazi regime seized power in Germany, spawning violent anti-semitism, it became nearly impossible to carry on meaningful educational and research programs in Europe.
+Scores of European scientists took refuge in the United States, where they were able to carry on their work.
+Many of them found positions in American universities; among these were Ernst Berl from the University of Darmstadt, as well as Immanuel Estermann and Otto Stern from the University of Hamburg.
+Carnegie Tech built new laboratories for each of these prominent physicists, and Otto Stern was awarded the Nobel Prize in Physics for his work in molecular physics and applied chemistry in 1943.

-Meanwhile, opportunities for graduate study and research have expanded in several directions.
-New initiatives continue to be developed, including surface physics, biophysics, nanophysics, astrophysics, and cosmology, as Carnegie Mellon has blossomed into an outstanding research university.
+Meanwhile, opportunities for graduate study and research expanded in several directions.
+New initiatives continue to be developed, including surface physics, biological physics, nanophysics, and astrophysics and cosmology, as Carnegie Mellon has blossomed into an outstanding research university.
 Its structure today, as several successive presidents have stressed, is analogous to that of a three-legged stool, supported by undergraduate programs, graduate programs, and research.
-This image symbolizes the strong symbiosis that continues to guide the ongoing development of the university.
+This image symbolizes the strong symbiosis that continues to guide the ongoing development of Carnegie Mellon University.